 Copying Courses with Panopto Content

-If you use Panopto streaming media in your course and want last semester’s videos available in the current course, there are a couple of additional steps.
-You will need to commission the new course in order to give access to this semester’s course users.
-See instructions.
+If you use Panopto streaming media in your course and want previous videos available in the current course, you need to make copies of those videos into this semester’s course folder.

 If you’re not sure of the best option, or you have any questions about Panopto content in your copied course, contact your Blackboard Support Team.